bufbuild/docs.buf.build/docs/faq.md

 Prior to v1.0, we frequently made changes to the CLI, some of them breaking.
 With the [1.0 release][v1], we removed all deprecated flags and commands and established a clean slate.
-For the future, our policy is to _never_ introducing breaking changes until v2.0 of the CLI, and we don't intend to ever release a v2.0.
+For the future, our policy is to _never_ introduce breaking changes until v2.0 of the CLI, and we don't intend to ever release a v2.0.

 ## `buf.yaml` version